lutzzdias/dotfiles/README.md

 managers for quite some time.
 I always thought they were unnecessary and bloat.
-However, once I saw this simple dm it won my heart, this config is basically the same as the default, but I had to include it here.
+However, once I saw this simple dm it won my heart, this config is basically the same as the default, there is not much to change.

 #### neomutt